 Water, soda and soft drinks, bottled, canned or fountain, or alcohol, is permitted for sale only by vendors approved to do so and at an additional fee.

 Vendors are required to protect the ground from grease and foods by covering the exposed area where food will be prepared cooked and served with a Market and fire approved absorbent material.
 Vendors are also requested to serve foods in compostable or recyclable containers.

 The Tuesday Marketplace, on a case-by-case basis, allow nonprofit/community benefit organizations and small business to attend the markets.
 Please contact the market manager for space availability, fees and information on the products that can be sold and/or displayed by nonprofit/community benefit vendors.
 The Hillsboro Tuesday Marketplace retains the right to refuse any organization for any reason.
 Nonprofit/community benefit organization/business admission is at the discretion of the market manager.

 Political or Religious Activities

 The Tuesday Marketplace is not a forum for political or religious activities.
 Permits will not be issued to persons or organizations wishing to campaign or proselytize.
 No solicitation is allowed.

 A one time annual application fee of $30.00 is required for all vendor applications Discounts are available for advance payment.
 If you have questions regarding the fees or applicable discounts, please contact the market manager.

 There is no guarantee of space without a reservation, which is constituted by advance deposit and payment of booth fee.
-Market fees are billed and due each month.
+Market fees are billed and due prior to attending any one week.
 The market manager has final decision on space assignments but space consideration will be given to returning vendors.